For landowners

 What types of land are of interest?

 Most types of land are of interest to us.
-It is generally an advantage if the land is close to a grid connection point; this is something we check as soon as we establish contact with the landowner.
+It is usually an advantage if the land is located close to a grid connection point, which we check as soon as we contact the landowner.

-If we judge the conditions to be right for a solar power project, we always begin the process by signing a lease agreement with the landowner.
-We then make sure all the necessary permits and licences are in place so the solar farm can be completed and started up.
+If we assess the conditions as favourable for realizing a solar and battery storage project or a data center, we always start the process by signing a lease agreement with the landowner.
+After that, we ensure that all necessary permits are obtained so that the facility can be completed and brought into operation.